What battery does my car need: type, size

 Capacity

 It is measured in ampere-hours.
-This parameter shows the current a battery is able to supply during 20-hour discharge with voltage above 10.8V.
-For example, a 72 A⋅h battery has sufficient capacity to supply a current of 3.6A for 20 hours.
-The more powerful the car is, the higher capacity battery it requires.
+This parameter indicates the current a battery can deliver during a 20-hour discharge with a voltage above 10.8V.
+For example, a 72 A⋅h battery has enough capacity to supply 3.6A for 20 hours.
+The more powerful the car, the higher the battery capacity required.

 Cold cranking amps (CCA)

 This value is measured in amperes.
-It shows the max current the battery can supply in the first seconds to start the engine at −18 °C. This value defines if the battery has enough power to start the engine in winter.
-This parameter for passenger cars should be over 255 A for petrol engines and over 300 A – for diesel ones.
+It shows the maximum current the battery can supply in the first seconds to start the engine at −18 °C. This value defines whether the battery has enough power to start the engine in winter.
+This parameter for cars should be above 255 A for petrol engines and 300 A for diesel engines.

 Dimensions

-They should correspond to the sizes of the standard equipment.
-Otherwise, you may face difficulties installing the battery.
-For instance, batteries made for American cars have terminals on the side, unlike those for European cars with terminals on top.
-Moreover, they have an inner thread.
+They should be the same size as the standard equipment.
+Otherwise, you may find it difficult to fit the battery.
+For example, batteries for American cars have terminals on the side, unlike those for European cars, which have terminals on the top.
+They also have an internal thread.

 Polarity

 It can be normal or reversed.
-In the first case, the positive terminal is located on the left, in the second – on the right.
-Normal polarity is usually marked with 1 or L sign, reversed – with 0 or R. Polarity of a new battery should be the same as of an old one, otherwise, the cable for connection will have insufficient length.
+In the first case, the positive terminal is on the left, and in the second – on the right.
+Normal polarity is usually marked with a 1 or L sign and reversed polarity with a 0 or R. The polarity of a new battery should be the same as that of an old one, otherwise, the cable will not be long enough to connect it.

 Important note: Choose products of well-known brands, such as Bosch, Varta, Vemo, Exide, Ipsa, Energizer, Herth+Buss Elparts, Magneti Marelli.
 Their products feature the highest quality and, with proper maintenance, will serve you for years to come.